NicholasSynovic/nicholassynovic.github.io/content/summaries/runnemede-an-architecture-for-ubiquitous-high-performance-computing.md

-The paper *Runnemede: An Architecture for Ubiquitous High-Performance Computing* by Nicholas P. Carter et al. \[1\] describes the Runnemede high performance computing architecture targeting extrene-scale systems.
+The paper *Runnemede: An Architecture for Ubiquitous High-Performance Computing* by Nicholas P. Carter et al. \[1\] describes the Runnemede high performance computing architecture targeting extreme-scale systems.
 This architecture was developed for the DARPA's Ubiquitous High-Performance Computing program.
-The authors describe multiple facets of the architecture including the networking, hardware and software design, the energy effeciencies of the architecture.
+The authors describe multiple facets of the architecture including the networking, hardware and software design, the energy efficiencies of the architecture.
 They also evaluate the performance of the architecture as well.
-Their mainy contributions are a theoretical architecture that is well optimized for energy effiecieny on extra-scale computers.
+Their many contributions are a theoretical architecture that is well optimized for energy efficiency on extra-scale computers.

 ### Category